 [Before I begin, if you start having suicidal thoughts, thoughts of harming yourself or others seek medical attention right away here]

 - Get dressed.
-Even if I don’t feel like being a fashionista I make sure to still get dressed, just being dressed can make you feel a little better than being in your pajamas all day.
+Even if I don’t feel like being a fashionista I make sure to still get dressed, just being dressed can make you feel a little better than being in your favorite sweats all day.

 - Get some Vitamin D!
 Going outside truly makes a difference.
-I generally will go to a park but even just standing right outside your home in the sun for a minute or two can brighten up your day… literally!
+I generally will go to a park but even just standing outside in the sun for a minute or two can brighten up your day… literally!

 - Talk to someone.
 If you have a trusted friend or family member, send them a text, call them on the phone, or invite them over.
 I started attending a women’s group where we meet each Wednesday to get together and talk about how we are doing.

 - Go for a walk.
 When you are depressed getting up to go for a walk seems like such a draining obstacle but I have found that going for a walk makes me feel so much better!
 I grab my headphones and walk for at least 20 minutes.
 At the end of the walk I always start to feel better, less stressed, and gain energy to go through with the rest of my day.